AJWest22/MMA-Website-MS1/README.md

 Overview:

 The purpose of this website is to offer a Mixed Martial Arts School in a local town.
 The reason for this is because MMA (Mixed Martial Arts) is one of the fastest growing sports, if not the fastest growing sport, in the world right now.
 This is a work of fiction.
-All images were found on Pixabay and Pexels, links to the images used are provided below, the alt-tag is used to identify the images.
+All images were found on Pixabay and Pexels and ING Image, links to the images used are provided below, the alt-tag is used to identify the images.

 SCOPE: